GordonGichini/Artisan_Technical_Question/README.md

        yarn install --check-files

 3. **Set Up the Database**
-    ```Update config/database.yml with your      PostgreSQL credentials if needed.
+    -Update config/database.yml with your      -PostgreSQL credentials if needed.
-    Create and migrate the database:
+    -Create and migrate the database:
-    bash
+    ```bash
     Copy
     Edit
      ```rails db:create